 Years later, my method is so much simpler that I tend to forget about my initial struggles.
-With that it mind, today I am sharing a step by step show and tell, describing how you can easily move your beans, oatmeal and rice from their store packaging to Mylar (or metalized) bags.
+With that in mind, today I am sharing a step by step show and tell, describing how you can easily move your beans, oatmeal, and rice from their store packaging to Mylar (or metalized) bags.

 Step by Step – Storing Bulk Foods in Mylar Bags with Oxygen Absorbers

 The first step is to get your supplies in order.
 You will need Mylar bags, oxygen absorbers, a cheap hair straightening iron (not pictured), and a jar that will hold the oxygen absorbers until they are needed.